-2012–2013 has been a groundbreaking year for John Fullbright, and the Grammy nomination for From The Ground Up was just one of many highlights.
+2012–2013 has been a groundbreaking period for John Fullbright, and the Grammy nomination for From The Ground Up was just one of many highlights.
 Since its release in May 2012, Fullbright’s first studio album has garnered high praise from peers and pundits alike, making the young Oklahoman the most talked about young singer/songwriter in music today.
-In December, Jimmy Webb presented John with the prestigious ASCAP Harold Adamson Lyric Writing Award, calling John “one of the best writers I have heard in a long, long time.”
+In December 2012, Jimmy Webb presented John with the prestigious ASCAP Harold Adamson Lyric Writing Award, calling John “one of the best writers I have heard in a long, long time.”
 Earlier in the year, John was invited to sing for the Chuck Berry Rock & Roll Hall Of Fame Tribute.
 While the rest of the cast strapped on Fender guitars, John played “Downbound Train” on piano as Chuck sat twenty feet away.

 In From the Ground Up, Fullbright traverses an emotional and musical terrain that is extremely broad, showing equal acuity with tender ballads and songs that make you want to drive faster with the windows rolled down.
 Fullbright’s earliest songwriting heroes, Townes Van Zandt and Mickey Newbury, infuse this record, but so do Jimmy Webb, Randy Newman, and many of Fullbright’s songwriting compatriots from Oklahoma and Texas.
 Firmly rooted in a variety of musical styles, he draws on what has come before, but without imitation.
 Forget labels when you listen to John Fullbright.
 He is not folk, not Americana and not pop, but possibly the best fusion of them all.